ltskeehan/ltskeehan/README.md

 - 👋 Hi, I’m @ltskeehan
 - 👀 I’m interested in automation and its practical application in my current workflow.
-- 🌱 I’m currently learning the fundamentals.
+- 🌱 I’m currently learning the fundamentals of python with various small projects.
 - 💞️ I’m looking to collaborate on anything you'd like to include me in.
-- 📫 How to reach me at ltskeehan@protonmail.com

 <!---
 ltskeehan/ltskeehan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.